 As in the previous case, the vessels are Venezuelan flagged.
-Trip TTF-31a unloaded completely in Costa Rica, while TTF-31b landed only part of the catch only part of the catch in Costa Rica and the rest in Venezuela.
+Trip TTF-31a unloaded completely in Costa Rica, while TTF-31b landed only part of the catch in Costa Rica and the rest in Venezuela.
 In July 2012, a letter was sent to both national authorities involved, indicating that the TTFs received differed because one included non-dolphin safe fish and the other did not.

 In late 2013, the national authority of Costa Rica indicated to the Secretariat unofficially that an investigation had started.
-At the time of publication of this document (9 July 2018), the Secretariat has not received any further information.
+At the time of publication of this document (8 October 2018), the Secretariat has not received any further information.